edinebunu/Node/README.md

     -user friendly interface with animations
     -real time updates from server

-  Tools used for building the app :
+  Tools used for building the app :<br>
     -Java <br>
     -Android Studio<br>
     -Firebase Firestore<br>